firehawkvfx/firehawk/README.md

 - The NAT gateway is another sneaky cost visible in your AWS VPC console, usually around $5 /day if you forget about it.
 It allows your private network (systems in the private subnet) outbound access to the internet.
 Security groups can lock down any internet access to the minimum adresses required for licencing things like softnas or other software.
 Licensing configuration with most software you would use makes possible to not need any NAT gateway but that is beyond the scope of openFirehawk at this point in time.

-## Running an onsite management VM with Vagrant
+## Preparing an onsite management VM with Vagrant

 Vagrant is a tool that manages your initial VM configuration onsite.
 It allows us to create a consistent environment to launch our infrastructure from.
 From there we will provision the software installed on it with Ansible.